port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/dynatrace/dynatrace.md

 </details>

-#### List of entity types
+#### Available resource types
-You can retrieve a list of all entity types by using the [Dynatrace Entity Types API](https://docs.dynatrace.com/docs/dynatrace-api/environment-api/entity-v2/get-entity-type#definition--EntityType).
-However, below is a list of entity types retrieved from the API so far:
+You can retrieve a list of available resource types by using the [Dynatrace Entity Types API](https://docs.dynatrace.com/docs/dynatrace-api/environment-api/entity-v2/get-entity-type#definition--EntityType).
+Below is a list of resource types retrieved from the API:

 <details>
 <summary><b>Dynatrace entity types (Click to expand)</b></summary>